danielchen115/world-happiness-2019-eda/README.md

 Check out the [Jupyter notebook file](world_happiness.ipynb) for some charts and insights into the report for 2019.
+If Github is acting up and the file isn't rendering, try [this](https://nbviewer.jupyter.org/github/danielchen115/world-happiness-2019-eda/blob/master/world_happiness.ipynb) link instead.